casey/just/README.md

 #### Bash

-The recommended approach is to use the `bash-completions` package to lazy load the completion script:
+The recommended approach is to use the `bash-completions` package to lazy-load the completion script:

 ```bash